marcin-piekarski/0-to-pwa-in-minutes/README.md

 A lightning journey on the fundamentals required to convert an existing site into a Progressive Web App.

 ## The Plan:

-The plans to take an existing ecommerce template (Goggles Ecommerce by w3layouts.com) and to convert it into a Progressive Web App.
+The plan's to take an existing ecommerce template (Goggles Ecommerce by w3layouts.com) and to convert it into a Progressive Web App.

 ## The Prerequisites: